Vanessa-Rodrigues-156/odrindia/README.md

 We welcome contributions from legal professionals, technologists, students, and anyone passionate about ODR.
 - Submit your ideas via the "Submit Idea" page.
-- Join discussions in ODR Labs.
+- Join discussions in ODR Lab.
 - Reach out via the Contact page for collaboration.

 ## License